henrik/dotfiles/README.markdown

 I'm assuming MacVim (`brew install macvim`) and at least Vim 7.

-Vim plugins are each their own directory under vim/bundles thanks to [Pathogen](http://www.vim.org/scripts/script.php?script_id=2332).
+Vim plugins are each their own directory under vim/bundles thanks to [Vundle](https://github.com/gmarik/vundle).
+They're listed in `vim/config/plugins.vim`.

-Most are included in this repository as git submodules, so you need to fetch them after cloning this repository:
+Vundle is included in this repository as a git submodule, so you need to fetch it after cloning this repository:

     git submodule update --init

+Then tell Vundle to install the plugins:

+    vim +BundleInstall +qall

 The Command-T plugin needs to be compiled: